Vadorequest/serverless-with-next5-boilerplate/README.md

 - a basic knowledge of Next.js. (see https://learnnextjs.com)
 - an AWS account, `sls deploy` commands will deploy on AWS (another provider is possible, but the `serverless.yml` will need to be modified)
 - node < `6.9.3` installed, I personally used `8.9.4`, doesn't matter so much because we use webpack.
 (See [supported-languages](https://serverless.com/framework/docs/platform/commands/run#supported-languages))
+- (optional) The use of a custom domain to fix a Known issue (see https://github.com/amplify-education/serverless-domain-manager), can simply be disabled to play around

 # Acknowledgements